 The editor and contributors take us behind the scenes to understand the thinking, the cross-cultural challenges and the incredible faith of Presbyterian missionaries and African leaders who dared to obey God’s command to go into all the world to make disciples.
 This they do with honest precision and unswerving intent to educate, equip, challenge and inspire believers by demonstrating the sovereign faithfulness of God amid broken humanity. (from dustjacket)

-The book was published in South Africa and its arrival for distribution in North America is planned for January 2024 with the expected arrival of volume two in December 2024.
-When I have further information I will include it in the “Notes & News” section of the Presbyterians of the Past homepage.
-You may have noticed in the list of contributors that I am one.
+The book was published in South Africa with its arrival for distribution in North America in November 2023.
+Volume two is expected to be available near the end of 2025.
 I am proud to have a part in this project and am grateful to the Whytocks for inviting me to participate.
 I think this book will be an important resource for studies of not only missions, but also Christianity in Africa.
 The West is in some ways as ignorant of Africa as the nineteenth century missionaries that entered its unknown regions.
 The Africans are in the image of God just as any other peoples.
 It was and continues to be the combined efforts of missionaries and African believers that brings God’s grace in Christ to a panoply of peoples living on a massive and in many places spiritually dark continent.

 Barry Waugh